luizfneves404/pico-backend/README.md

 ## Asynchronous

 I chose to use async for the database operations and the API.
 This should be an improvement over the Django api, which was asynchronous but the underlying ORM was still blocking, so queries had to run in a thread outside of the event loop.

 ## Arq

 I chose Arq for the task queue.
 I was afraid that it wasn't used or maintained enough.
-No new versions in 2024, for example (in 2025 there was one).
+No new versions in 2024, for example (in 2025 there was one though).
 But since it's very simple and easy to use, I decided to give it a try.
 I chose it instead of Celery because of the async support.
 I also did not choose taskiq because there were less github stars, and i also think i would have had to implement the redis broker on my own (since their implementation is not recommended for production).

 ## Dependencies